ome/omero-guide-fiji/docs/installation.rst

 Installation of the OMERO.imagej plugin for Fiji and ImageJ, the common steps:

+-  Find the Plugins folder of your Fiji application and check if it contains any old omero_ij-5.x.x-all.jar file(s) or OMERO.imagej-5.x.x folder(s).
+Remove any such jar files or folders from the Plugins folder.

 -  Download from \ https://www.openmicroscopy.org/omero/downloads \
    the latest 5.x.x version of ImageJ/Fiji plugin for OMERO

 .. image:: images/setup1.png

--  For recent plugin versions (5.5.8 and higher): Note where you the downloaded the omero_ij-5.x.x-all.jar file.
+-  For recent plugin versions (5.5.7 and higher): Note where you the downloaded the omero_ij-5.x.x-all.jar file.
 Copy that file into the *plugins* folder of Fiji.

--  For plugin versions lower than 5.5.8: Extract the downloaded .zip archive.
+-  For plugin versions lower than 5.5.7: Extract the downloaded .zip archive.
 Remember where you extracted it to.

--  For plugin versions lower than 5.5.8: Copy the extracted folder and paste it to the *plugins* folder of Fiji.
+-  For plugin versions lower than 5.5.7: Copy the extracted folder and paste it to the *plugins* folder of Fiji.

--  **Note:** For plugin versions lower than 5.5.8: Some Windows unzip apps create a double folder enclosing the plugin.
+-  **Note:** For plugin versions lower than 5.5.7: Some Windows unzip apps create a double folder enclosing the plugin.
 If that is the case, copy the inner OMERO.imagej-5.x.x folder into *Fiji.app > plugins* folder.

 -  Now, restart Fiji.
 If you are using ImageJ, follow with the additional step below.